Electrical Solutions

 - If the premises is compliant with the latest regulations

+EICR codes are categorised as C1, C2, C3, or F1, depending on the severity of the issue.
+This makes it clear which problems you need to resolve imminently, and which need further investigation.
+Our engineers will also include recommendations to improve the energy efficiency of your electrical systems to help your premises be more sustainable.
 The findings can be used to develop safety measures, mitigate risks, and identify any faults found with existing remedial works.
 If you’re a duty holder or facilities manager for a commercial or SME industrial business, keeping your electrical installations safe and compliant is your responsibility.

 - Public Sector: Hospitals, Schools, Government offices